velexi-research/TestTools.jl/README.md

 * Start Julia in the default (global) environment.

-  * __Note__: installation in the default environment makes the CLI utilities available from within all projects.
+  * __Note__.
+Installation in the default environment makes the CLI utilities available from within all projects.

 * Install the `TestTools` package.